-Running and Changing Histograms
+Running and Updating Histograms Using QI Macros

 Histograms are simply bar charts that show the distribution of your data using the number of times your data points fall into each of the bars on the histogram.
 When you add the upper and lower specification limits, it’s easy to see how your data fits your customer's requirements and what improvements might be necessary.

-Running a Histogram in QI Macros SPC Software
+Step by Step instructions for running a Histogram in QI Macros SPC Software

 To create a histogram in QI Macros follow these steps: